"We underestimate the stupid, and we do so at our own peril."

 “This virus has humbled me as a professional and a person,” said Michelle Odden, associate professor of epidemiology at Stanford.
 “I did not think this level of failure in a federal response was possible in the United States.”

-For all its unknowns, the glorious constant of space is that it never surprises.
+For all its unknowns, the glorious constant of space is its surprises.
 For instance, when astronomers discovered what color it is.

 It's late October and our tomatoes are out in force.